dicksonlaw583/JsonStruct/README.md

 ## Contributing to JSON Struct

 - Clone this repository.
 - Open the project in GameMaker Studio 2.3 and make your additions/changes to the `JsonStruct` extension.
-Also add the corresponding tests to the `JsonStructTest` group.
+Also add the corresponding tests to the `JsonStruct_test` group.
 - Open a pull request [here](https://github.com/dicksonlaw583/JsonStruct/issues).